-Students must complete the registration process before attending classes at BBCC.
-Registration is scheduled before the beginning of each quarter.
+All students must complete the registration process before attending classes at BBCC.
+Registration workshops are scheduled before the beginning of each quarter for new students.
+At the new student registration workshop students will meet with an advisor for help with class selection.
+Staff members are also available to assist with the online registration process.
 A class schedule is published and mailed to all residents of the BBCC service district approximately six weeks before the beginning of each quarter.
 Detailed information about registration dates and times and class information is printed in the class schedule.
 Class schedules may also be picked up at the Admissions/Registration Office or viewed at the BBCC website.
 Students are encouraged to use the BBCC Student Kiosk at www.bigbend.edu to register.